danieltslee/SpeedTreeFbxImporter/README.md

 * Redshift in Houdini
 * Some setup (see Setup)
 ## Exporting From SpeedTree
 > Export SpeedTree generated models using the Export Mesh tool in SpeedTree.
-Ensure that *Group By* is set to *Hierachy*.
+Ensure that *Group By* is set to *Hierachy* and hit *OK*.
 > ***Do not import using the model using the Export Game tool.***

 ![This is an image](images/speedTreeExportMesh.png)